Do you feel like you haven’t found your nursing niche?

 You aren’t alone.
 Try not to worry about changing specialties.
 It’s perfectly normal to want an adjustment.

-Here are some easy steps you can use to make sure you pick the right niche.
+Here are some easy steps you can use to make sure you pick the right nursing niche.

 1. Blend Your Interests Together to Find a Nursing Niche